Round vs. Shaped Breast Implants

 Women who have this type of body tend to have a long distance between their collarbone and the top of their breasts.
 As a result, their breasts seem to sit lower on their body, which gives the appearance of sagging.
 Shaped breasts implants raise the transition point between the top of the chest and the breast in a subtle way, giving a softer, more youthful aesthetic.
 Dr. Schwartz can discuss this approach with you as well as other techniques he may use in your procedure.

 Explore your options with breast implants and augmentation.
-Schedule an appointment with Dr. Schwartz by calling his Dallas office at (888) 800-8300.
+Schedule an appointment with Dr. Schwartz by calling our Dallas office.